 Registration with Single Accommodation: £500.00

 Places on this Summer School are limited to 30 and will be awarded on merit.
-Applicants should be PhD students currently engaged in relevant research and will be required to complete an online application form when registering.
+Applicants should be individuals with little or no experience in bioinformatics and engaged in relevant research and will required to complete an online application form when registering.

 You will be asked to complete the following information:

 - List of any relevant publications